chaos-mesh/chaos-mesh/doc/dev_hello_world.md

 ## Make the docker image

-Having the object successfully added, you can make a docker image and push it to your registry:
+Having the object successfully added, you can make a Docker image and push it to your registry:

 ```
 make
 make docker-push
 ```

+> **Note:**
+>
-Please note that the default `DOCKER_REGISTRY` is `localhost:5000`, which is preset in `hack/kind-cluster-build.sh`.
+> The default `DOCKER_REGISTRY` is `localhost:5000`, which is preset in `hack/kind-cluster-build.sh`.
 You can overwrite it to any registry to which you have access permission.

 ## Run Chaos

 You are almost there.
 In this step, you will pull the image and apply it for testing.

-Note that before you pull any image for chaos-mesh (using `helm install` or `helm upgrade`), modify [values.yaml](https://github.com/pingcap/chaos-mesh/blob/master/helm/chaos-mesh/values.yaml) of helm template to replace the default image with what you just pushed to your local registry.
+Before you pull any image for Chaos Mesh (using `helm install` or `helm upgrade`), modify [values.yaml](https://github.com/pingcap/chaos-mesh/blob/master/helm/chaos-mesh/values.yaml) of Helm template to replace the default image with what you just pushed to your local registry.

 In this case, the template uses `pingcap/chaos-mesh:latest` as the default target registry, so you need to replace it with `localhost:5000`, as shown below: